International Volunteering with Your Family

 Of course, the biggest concern when volunteering with kids is health and safety.
 Even common, water borne illness can be dangerous for a very young child.
 Malaria can be life threatening.
 And children don’t always have the maturity to deal with the intercultural issues they might face overseas.
 For these reasons, I recommend some special considerations when volunteering with your kids or grandchildren:

-- Chose a VSO that specializes in family programs.
+Chose a VSO that specializes in family programs.
 These days, many organizations offer to organize programs for a family.
 But only a few truly specialize in the complicated issues that arise in intergenerational volunteering.
-My top three VSOs for families are listed below.
 Even if you chose one of these organizations, ask to speak to a family that has volunteered on the specific program you are considering.
 That way you can learn about their experiences and make sure the program is a match for you before you sign up.

-The three organizations I recommend for families are Global Volunteers, Road Scholars, and, for those on a very tight budget, Volunteers for Peace.
+Some of the organizations for families include Global Volunteers, Lead Adventures, GO ECO, and, for those on a very tight budget, Volunteers for Peace.

 Global Volunteers has a plethora of programs for families.
 GV also has a "Safety Trumps Everything" policy that I think is especially appropriate when young people are involved.
 The organization is one of the largest and most respected VSOs in the United States.
 Global Volunteers offers family programs all around the world including China, Vietnam, Poland, Mexico, Peru and Tanzania.
 Minimum ages range from 5 to 18, depending on the country.
-A typical project, volunteering in construction or tutoring in Costa Rica, costs $2,395 per person for a week plus airfare.
-An additional week only adds $200 to the cost.
+A typical project, volunteering to build houses or tutoring in Costa Rica, costs $2,495 per person for a week plus airfare.
+An additional week only adds a few hundred dollars to the cost.
 There are discounts for families, students, and repeat volunteers.

 International Workcamps/Volunteers for Peace